 Types of Conditions

-Likely the most flexible of all, the Custom Field Condition creates the ability to trigger certain Approval Groups when specific Custom Field options have been selected within an Order Request.
-Currently, the "dropdown" and "checkbox" Custom Field types are supported.
+The Custom Field Condition allows you to select Custom Field options have if they are selected in an item.
+Only "dropdown" and "checkbox" Custom Field types are supported.
 To opt-out of using this Condition within a group, the field can be left as "Any", in order to include all Custom Field possibilities.